The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: Convergence of the iteration towards parabolic optimal transport equations on the torus

-The proof is now concluded using the inverse properties of the Hessians in Lemma \ref{lem:quasi conv}. \end{proof} \begin{lem} Let $X$ be a compact topological space and consider the following family of difference equations on $C(X),$ parametrized by a positive number $k$ and a discrete time $m:$
+The proof is thus concluded by invoking the inverse properties of the Hessians in Lemma \ref{lem:quasi conv}. \end{proof} \begin{lem} Let $X$ be a compact topological space and consider the following family of difference equations on $C(X),$ parametrized by a positive number $k$ and a discrete time $m:$

 where $D^{(k)}$ is an operator on $C(X),$ which descends to $C(X)/\R$ and with the property that $I+k^{-1}D^{(k)}$ is an increasing operator (wrt the usual order relation on $C(X)).$ Assume that there exists a subset $\mathcal{H}$ of $C(X)$ and an operator $D$ on $\mathcal{H}$ such that for any $u$ in the class